Midge Ure: Initial and The Gift (1982–1988)

+Label changes (1988–1996)

 The second studio album, Answers to Nothing (1988), reached the UK top 30.
 It featured a duet with Kate Bush called "Sister and Brother", and the single "Dear God", which helped Ure gain his first foothold with American audiences.
 It reached No. 6 on the US Billboard Mainstream Rock chart and at No. 4 on the US Billboard Alternative Music chart.
 The following year Ure toured in the US with Howard Jones.

 A change of label to Arista-BMG for his third solo studio album Pure (1991) saw him back in the UK Top 40.
 It contained the single "Cold, Cold Heart" which reached UK Top 20, and "I See Hope in the Morning Light", a song written about the possible release of Nelson Mandela and recorded as a celebration.
-11 November 1991, Ure played at the Royal Albert Hall, with a five-piece band featuring drummer Mark Brzezicki, keyboardist Josh Phillips, and multi-instrumentalists Steven A. Williams and Willie Dowling.
+11 November 1991, Ure played at the Royal Albert Hall, with a five-piece band featuring drummer Mark Brzezicki, keyboardist Josh Phillips, bass player Jeremy Meehan, and multi-instrumentalists Steven A. Williams and Willie Dowling.
 From 22 March to 22 April 1992 Ure toured in the US with four songwriters, Don Henry, Chip Taylor, Darden Smith and Rosie Flores.
 The tour was called "In Their Own Words".

 If I Was, a retrospective compilation album of solo and Ultravox hits, was released in February 1993 by Chrysalis.
 It went as high as number 10 in the UK album chart.
 To support the release he went on a tour in the UK called "Out Alone" which saw Ure performing on his own, accompanying himself primarily on just an acoustic guitar and a keyboard.
 Ure also made an appearance at the prestigious Oxford University Union Debating Society.